Upset Tummy Protocol

 The most heart-wrenching thing is when your best friend isn't feeling good!
 Whether it's from a new food or stress, rocket butt (aka diarrhea) is never fun for anyone...Here is a go-to upset tummy protocol that, more often than not, clears things up pretty quickly!

-⚠️ If your dog has chronic diarrhea that has lasted longer than 1-2 days, please take them to your vet ASAP. ⚠️
+⚠️ If your dog has chronic diarrhea lasting longer than 1-2 days, please take it to your vet ⚠️

 Why Does Diarrhea Happen?

 Diarrhea is defined as a loose and watery stool.
 It often disappears within a few days and can be acute or chronic.
-Acute diarrhea lasts 1-2 days, while chronic diarrhea is usually the result of a viral or bacterial infection or food poisoning.
+Acute diarrhea lasts 1-2 days, while chronic diarrhea usually results from a viral or bacterial infection or food poisoning.

 Diarrhea can occur due to numerous factors such as: